threader/PC-Tuning/docs/post-install.md

 - Ensure to scan files with [VirusTotal](https://www.virustotal.com/gui/home/upload) before running them.

 - Cap your framerate at a multiple of your monitor refresh rate to prevent frame mistiming [[1](https://youtu.be/_73gFgNrYVQ)].
-E.g possible framerate caps with a 144hz monitor include 72, 144, 288, 432 ...
+E.g possible framerate caps with a 144hz monitor include 72, 144, 288, 432 etc. Consider capping at your minimum fps threshold for increased smoothness & ensure the GPU is not maxed out as lower GPU utilization reduces system latency [[1](https://youtu.be/8ZRuFaFZh5M?t=859), [2](https://youtu.be/7CKnJ5ujL_Q?t=333), [3](https://youtu.be/N8ZUqT6Tfiw?t=74)].

+- Consider [NVIDIA Reflex](https://www.nvidia.com/en-gb/geforce/news/reflex-low-latency-platform) if your game has support for it.

 - Capping your framerate with [RTSS](https://www.guru3d.com/files-details/rtss-rivatuner-statistics-server-download.html) instead of the ingame limiter will result in consistent frametimes & a smoother experience but at the cost of noticeably higher latency.

+- Consider removing your game off the GPU core by setting an affinity to the game process to prevent them being serviced on the same CPU as it improves frametime stability [[1](../media/isolate-gpu-core.png)].
+This will not apply to everyone & every game as average framerate may take a severe hit, your mileage may vary but it's definitely something worth mentioning.

 - Carry out maintenance tasks yourself on a weekly basis.
 This includes: